After the Christmas chaos and commotion has died down and we’re left with surplus roast turkey, there’s only one thing I will do with it every year...

 Instructions

-- When the lentils and butternut squash are soft and cooked through, add in the turkey and mango chutney.
-Cook for a further 5-10 minutes, again, adding a splash more stock when needed.
+• When the lentils and butternut squash are soft and cooked through, add the turkey and mango chutney.
+Cook for a further 5-10 minutes until the turkey is hot through.

-- Turn off the heat, add the spinach and pop the pan lid on for 5 minutes until wilted.
+• Turn off the heat, add the spinach and cover for 5 minutes until wilted.
+Mix and serve.

 To SLOW COOK: